 PCOS, Polycystic Ovarian Syndrome, is a condition that affects a woman’s hormonal levels.
 Women with PCOS tend to release greater-than-normal amounts of male hormones such as testosterone.
 The hormonal imbalance prevents the egg from getting released from the ovary.

 Dr. Madeeha mentions that PCOS is spreading like a “volcanic eruption”.
-Where it’s instances in the developed world is 5-10%, it has a 33% rate of occuring in Pakistan.
+Where it’s instances in the developed world is 5-10%, it has a 33% rate of occurring in Pakistan.
 That means that every 6th woman in Pakistan is prone to PCOS.

 The symptoms of PCOS can vary from mild to severe.
 The surge of male hormones causes the growth of facial and chest hair, oily skin and acne.
 In addition, some other symptoms include weight gain and infertility concerns.
-According to Dr. Madeeha, 75% of the patients exhibit menstrual irregularities rather than the above mentioned symptoms and some 40% of the patients are obese (with a BMI of above 25).
+According to Dr. Madeeha, 75% of the patients exhibit menstrual irregularities rather than the above-mentioned symptoms and some 40% of the patients are obese (with a BMI of above 25).

 She further mentions that where PCOS is hardly a “100% curable disease”, its symptoms can be treated with the patient leading a healthy life.
 She suggests three main alterations to lead a PCOS-free life